 A study was conducted to assess drivers’ chosen speeds when operating a simulated vehicle, doing so while viewing the road from a low eye height (if a sedan would be the lead vehicle) and a high eye height (if a SUV would be the follow vehicle).
 Participants were instructed to drive, without reference to a speedometer, at a highway driving speed at which they felt comfortable and safe.
 Drivers seated at a high eye height (the follow vehicle) drove faster than when they were seated at a low eye height (the lead vehicle).

 Consider that the majority of follow vehicles are SUV’s and that the seat in a typical SUV is about 1.6 feet higher than in a car.
 Apply this theory to a two car scenario where the principal is in a sedan, (the driver sitting at normal eye height) and the follow car is an SUV with the driver sitting at an elevated eye height.
 If both drivers perceive that they are moving at the same speed – for example, they both feel they are driving at 40 MPH – due to the eye height of the driver in the follow car he/she will be driving faster than the driver in the principal car.
 According to the study, the follow car’s speed can be off by as much as 15%.
-So if the follow car thinks they are driving 40 MPH, they are more than likely driving 46 MPH.
-If the follow car thinks they are driving at 60 MPH, they are probably going 69 MPH.
+So if the driver in the follow car thinks they are driving 40 MPH, they are more than likely driving 46 MPH.
+If the driver in the follow car thinks they are driving at 60 MPH, they are probably going 69 MPH.
 And the higher you sit in the vehicle, the higher the speed differential.

 To carry this one step further, an increase in speed of 15% would represent an increase of 30% in the energy the driver will need to manage in an emergency maneuver and an increase in 30% in the distance required to stop in the event of an emergency.

 All this leads to the fact that driving the follow car is not easy; following distance will vary and require the driver’s constant attention.